inboxpraveen/LLM-Minutes-of-Meeting/README.md

 Before proceeding, ensure you have the following installed:

+- Ubuntu 22.04 or latest.
-- Python (version 3.6 or higher recommended)
+- Python (v3.10 or higher)
-- Pip (Python package manager)
-- Git (for cloning the repository)
-- A suitable text editor or IDE (like Visual Studio Code, PyCharm, etc.)
-- [Optional but recommended] A virtual environment tool like `virtualenv`
+- A virtual environment tool like `virtualenv` or `venv`.

 ### Installation and Setup: